oleguerserra/VPNTEST/scripts/Readme.md

 The script will generate logs in the logs directory.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.

-^